kube-rs/kube/CONTRIBUTING.md

 - **Documentation** To check documentation, run `make doc`
 - **Testing**: To run tests, run `make test` and see below.

+For a list of tooling that we glue together everything see [TOOLS.md](https://github.com/kube-rs/.github/blob/main/TOOLS.md).

 ## Testing

-We have 3 classes of tests.
+We have 4 classes of tests.

+- Documentation tests
 - Unit tests
 - Integration tests (requires Kubernetes)
 - End to End tests (requires Kubernetes)